Tafara-N/Projects/Apps/AirBnB_clone/v4/README.md

 	- Center vertically
 	- At 30px of the right border
 	- Background color #cccccc
-Also add a class available for this new element in web_dynamic/static/styles/3-header.css:
+- Also add a class `available` for this new element in `web_dynamic/static/styles/3-header.css`:
-Background color #ff545f
+	- Background color #ff545f

 Write a JavaScript script (static/scripts/2-hbnb.js):

 Based on 1-hbnb.js